Flying is not what you think up here, it's what you feel in here.

 Nico throws his bottle cap as if it was a mighty shield.
-It even comes back to his hand after stunning a monkey.
+It even comes back to his wingtip after stunning a monkey.

 After interrogating it for Blu and Jewel's destination, Nigel hurls a small, round bird into a pile of boxes and crates.
 Keep in mind the crossover release of Angry Birds Rio.